She “asked herself what this greeting could mean” (Lk 1:29)

 Why Saints?
 Because they inspire us

 In 2009, when the relics of St Thérèse of Lisieux were being taken around the UK, the euphoria of the people who went to pay homage took the sceptics by surprise.
 In this secular Britain, an estimated 290,000 people paid their respects to St Thérèse, in 20 churches.
 However, I must say, I heard the most cynical remarks about the relics only from my fellow priests.
 In any case, by then I was in London, and one of those nights I was called to help out with confessions at the Westminster Cathedral.
 As I sat at St George’s chapel, hearing the sincere confessions of some pilgrims, I watched the others file by the relics.
-But what […]
+But […]

 Sermon for 18th Sunday in Ordinary Time – Year A Homily: Loaves & Fish